DevanathanSabapathy/Pymetrics/README.md

-This repo contains a report of my traits and character based on 9 different categories.
+This repo contains a report of my traits based on 9 different categories.

 I happen to show uniqueness in 3 categories.